pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 <br></br>
 ## **Conclusion**
 With that we’d like to conclude this first part of our blog.
-We hope you found it helpful to provide you with the basic know-how you’ll need to support your project team in deploying SAS Viya on OpenShift … Stay tuned for the second installment where we will be discussing security and storage considerations.
+We hope you found it helpful to provide you with the basic know-how you’ll need to support your project team in deploying SAS Viya on OpenShift… Stay tuned for the second installment where we will be discussing security and storage considerations.
 <br></br>